Dorset: Education

 Responsibility for state schools in Dorset is divided between two local education authorities: Dorset Council, which covers the majority of the county, and Bournemouth, Christchurch and Poole (BCP) Council.
 Most of the Dorset Council area operates a two-tier comprehensive system whereby pupils attend a primary school before completing their education at secondary school but Corfe Mullen, Dorchester, Ferndown and West Moors maintain a three-tier system (first, middle and high school).
 Bournemouth operates a two-tier system; Poole operates two and three-tier systems.
 BCP is one of the few local authorities in England to maintain selective education, containing four single-sex grammar schools which select pupils on the basis of an eleven-plus examination.
-Some of the county's schools are academies—self-governing state schools which have become independent of their local education authority and are maintained directly by the Department for Education.
+Some of the county's schools are academies—self-governing state schools that have become independent of their local education authority and are maintained directly by the Department for Education.
 In 2017, the Progress 8 score for schools in the Dorset Council area was ranked below average, and 39.6% of pupils gained at least Grade 5 or above in English and maths GCSEs matching the national average of 39.6%.
 Poole recorded an above average Progress 8 score and 54% of pupils achieved Grade 5 or above in English and maths GCSEs.
 Bournemouth was ranked as average and 47.8% of pupils achieved Grade 5 or above in English and maths GCSEs.

 Dorset contains a range of privately funded independent schools.
 Many are boarding schools which also take day pupils, such as the co-educational Canford School which is built around a 19th-century Grade I listed manor house; and Sherborne School, a boys' school founded in the 16th century.

 Four of the county's five largest towns contain a further education college: Weymouth College, Kingston Maurward College in Dorchester and Bournemouth and Poole College which is one of the largest in the UK.
 Dorset has two higher education establishments situated in the heart of the county's south east conurbation.
 Bournemouth University has facilities across Bournemouth and Poole and over 17,000 students.
 Previously named Bournemouth Polytechnic, it was granted university status as a result of the Further and Higher Education Act 1992.
 The Arts University Bournemouth is situated between the border of Poole and Bournemouth.
 It became a higher education institute in 2001 and was given degree-awarding powers in 2008.
 It was granted full university status in 2012.